djlauk/rdx/docs/index.md

 The tutorials are especially beginner friendly.
 Experienced JavaScript developers may want to just skim over them or even skip them alltogether.
 No offense taken ;-)

 - [Getting started: Your very first web application with rdx](tut-01-first-app-rdx.md)
-- Your first model: Creating a simple counter with rdx
+- Your first model: Creating a counter with rdx-model
-- Going asynchronous: Creating a countdown timer with rdx
+- Going asynchronous: Creating a countdown timer with rdx-model
-- Connecting to remote APIs: Creating a todo list application with rdx
+- Connecting to remote APIs: Creating a todo list application with rdx-model

 ## How to guides

 - How to utilize the `connect(...)` mixin with web components
-- How to use reselect library for memoization
+- How to use the reselect library for memoization
 - How to use the Redux dev tools for time travel debugging
 - How to integrate routing into rdx with @captaincodeman/router
 - How to test a reducer with mocha and chai